TITLE 68: PROFESSIONS AND OCCUPATIONS

 PART 1450 REAL ESTATE LICENSE ACT OF 2000

 Unless otherwise clarified by this Part, definitions set forth in the Act also apply for purposes of this Part.

 "Act" means the Real Estate License Act of 2000 [225 ILCS 454].

-"Affidavit of Non-participation" means a sworn statement made by an unlicensed person associated with or an owner of a licensed real estate corporation, limited liability company, partnership or limited partnership attesting that the unlicensed person is not actively directing or engaging in real estate activities as part of that association or ownership.
+"Affidavit of Non-participation" means a sworn statement made by an unlicensed person associated with, or an unlicensed owner of, a licensed real estate corporation, limited liability company, partnership, limited partnership or limited liability partnership attesting that the unlicensed person is not actively directing or engaging in licensed activities as part of that association or ownership.

-"Board" means the Real Estate Administration and Disciplinary Board created by Section 25-10 of the Act.
+"Board" means the Real Estate Administration and Disciplinary Board as set forth in Section 25-10 of the Act.

 "Compliance agreement" means an agreement entered into between a licensee and the Division in conjunction with an administrative warning letter.

 "Correspondence course" means noninteractive courses in which students review and learn material through self-study, and without any mandatory interaction or communication with an Illinois licensed instructor, without any required means for ongoing assessment of the student's participation or comprehension.